 How to make paper snowflakes

 With Jack Frost nipping at our toes and leaving lacy patterns on window panes, thoughts have well and truly turned to Christmas, and how we all decorate our houses for the festive season.
-These paper snowflakes provide a great festive embellishment for anywhere in the house.
+At Allan Bank in Grasmere we love making these paper snowflakes to provide a great festive embellishment for anywhere in the house.
 Attach them to window panes with blue tack or, if your pattern allows for it, make a wreath by tying them together with string through one of the holes at the side and hanging them up.

 All you need is a pair of scissors, a square piece of paper and a crafty mind.
 The best way with this is to make up your own design.